AlexisTM/LIDAREnhanced/README.md

 LIDARLite v3 ENHANCED
 =========================

+> Due to the lack of hardware, this goes unmaintained.

 Introduction
 --------------
 This library tends to improve the **efficiency** and the **robustness** of the poor original acquisition library.
 It is originally released for the LidarLite v2 (deprecated) and compatible with the LidarLite v3 (release from Garmin) lasermeter.